 One of the best times to visit Disneyland Resort is during the holiday season, including Halloween.
 Several rides including the Haunted Mansion and Jungle Cruise take on a Christmas or Halloween theme, special treats become available throughout the Disney parks and much more.

-Park capacity will be limited so that guests and Cast Members can maintain suitable space between each other while dining, queuing for rides, and enjoying the attractions.
+Theme park capacity is limited so that guests and Cast Members can maintain suitable physical distancing between each other while at restaurants, queuing for rides, and enjoying the attractions.

-Some attractions, experiences, services, and amenities will be closed or modified to monitor capacity.
-Parades and large gathering events will be temporarily unavailable.
-There will also be no character meet-and-greets.
+Select attractions, experiences, services, entertainment, and amenities will be closed or modified to monitor capacity.
+Parades and large gathering events are temporarily unavailable.

 FAQs About Disneyland Tickets